CMTV/nkv/README.md

 ## Usage

 Just use `parse()` or `parseFile()` functions.
-They return `NKVRoot` object with `children` property which contains an array of root-level `NKVItem` elements.
+They return an array of root-level `NKVItem` elements.

 ```javascript
 const nkv = require('nkv');